harreld/Coursera_Capstone/PopularVenueModeling.md

 Each returned venue contains a name, address info, and a venue category.
 A venue category could be, for example, Mexican Restaurant or Bank.
 We will use the Foursquare venue data to determine the frequencies of various venue categories within a particular city.
+The returned data is in json format and will have to have relevant values extracted and structured.